Neirea/rate-limiter-algorithms/README.md

 # Rate Limiter Algorithms

-Library that provides different algorithms to perform rate limiting.
+A rate limiting library that provides various algorithms and works in any Javascript environment.\
+You can find more information about algorithms in [this article](https://medium.com/@Neirea_/rate-limiting-algorithms-d97d0a8bd99d).

 ![NPM Version](https://img.shields.io/npm/v/rate-limiter-algorithms)
 ![NPM Downloads](https://img.shields.io/npm/dm/rate-limiter-algorithms)